limitlessloop/vets.gov-status/scripts/migration_status/Test_New_Project.md

 CAS architecture review completed (proposed plan to refactor, rearchitect, etc.)        |      | CAS to do Approved architecture by ITOPs              |      | Chris Cardella's team to do; CAS to coordinate with Chris Intake checklist 100% completed               | N/A     | Checklist under development by CAS; not yet available
-COMPLETED ALL OIT Intake Tasks                 |Green    |
+COMPLETED ALL OIT Intake Tasks                 |Red   |

 ### ECSO / VAEC Detailed Migration Planning
 Task                                              | Status    | Comments (only if yellow or red)